-The laws that apply to teenagers vary from state to state.
+The laws that apply to legal age and teenagers vary from state to state.
 The websites and services listed in this article can help you answer legal questions about the teenage years.

 As your child grows up and becomes more independent, you might be wondering how old he needs to be before he can do things like open a bank account, join a political party, get a tattoo, see a doctor alone or consent to medical treatment, learn to drive, get a part-time job or be left at home alone.